 Shamwari provides both luxury lodges and spectacular wildlife sightings.
 It is the finest private reserve to enjoy a luxury safari in the southern part of South Africa and a favorite with families wanting to book a malaria-free Big Five Safari.
 Port Elizabeth Airport provides easy access, with a drive of just over an hour to Shamwari.

-Need Advice?Drought, agriculture and hunting laid the foundations for the establishment of the Shamwari Private Game Reserve in the Eastern Cape province of South Africa.
+Need Advice?Drought, agriculture and hunting laid the foundations for the establishment of the Shamwari Private Game Reserve in the Eastern Cape Province of South Africa.
 Once regarded as the most fertile and prolific wildlife area in the country, the area sadly lost its rich diversity to farming and hunting.

 Pioneering hunters such as Cornwallis Harris and Sparrman recorded the Big Five in the area.
 Scientific evidence suggests that the Eastern Cape supported vast herds of buffalo, wildebeest, elephant, zebra, and many other species.
 In 1931 the Cape lion became extinct.
 Hunting threatened the local survival of other species.
 Since then, conservation efforts at Addo and Shamwari have returned some natural balance to the region.
 In 1992, Shamwari opened its gates to visitors.
 Today, the reserve consists of 25000 hectares, 5 000 head of game, and seven lodges.